Check out our Joplin review, which covers all the features you need to know before using this open-source notetaking application.

 - Note editor

 The sidebar holds your notes and to-do lists, while the note list contains the current notes in a selected notebook, tag, or search results.
+You might also be interested in our OmniOutliner review.

 It’s helpful because instead of switching between pages to see if you’re in the correct file, you can view your sidebar and notes simultaneously.